kmonaghan/MDAMarvelAPI/README.md

 ## License

-CBPMarvelAPI is available under the MIT license.
+MDAMarvelAPI is available under the MIT license.
 See the LICENSE file for more info.

 All data fetched is provided by Marvel. © 2014 Marvel.